kubernetes/kubernetes/docs/services.md

 redirects that traffic to the previously described port.

-The net result is that any traffic bound for the `Service` is proxied to an appropriate backend without the clients knowing anything about Kubernetes or `Services` or `Pods`.
+The net result is that any traffic bound for the `Service` is proxied to an appropriate backend without the clients knowing anything about LMKTFY or `Services` or `Pods`.

 ![Services overview diagram](services_overview.png)